realm/realm-studio/docs/GUIDELINES.md

 build-time rather than when the code is running.

-To help us make a choice on style when writing typescript and get warnings when we deviate from that choice we've introduced the use of tslint (configured from `./tslint.json`).
+To help us make a choice on style when writing typescript and get warnings when we deviate from that choice we've introduced the use of eslint (configured from `./.eslintrc.json`).

 Please make sure that your editor is emitting warnings when your writing code that is not compliant with the TypeScript flavor of TypeScript that we've chosen.
 If you don't agree with these - let's change them together.

-The only deviations from the recommended rules are:
-- `indent`: we are using two spaces (but tslint is currently not warning about this).
-- `object-literal-sort-keys`: Keys do not need to be sorted alphabetically.

-The project is currently transpiling TypeScript to ES6.
+The project is currently transpiling TypeScript to ES8.

 Besides the syntax-level code styles we should strive to:
 - Use interfaces to describe the shape of objects, and strive to avoid using the